kaist-avelab/K-Radar/readme.md

 * <a href="https://www.youtube.com/watch?v=U4qkaMSJOds"> The video clip that shows calibration results </a>
 * <a href="https://www.youtube.com/watch?v=MrFPvO1ZjTY"> The video clip that shows the GUI-based program for visualization and neural network inference </a>
 * <a href="https://www.youtube.com/watch?v=8mqxf58_ZAk"> The video clip that shows the information on tracking for multiple objects on the roads </a>

+## License
+The `K-Radar` dataset is published under the CC BY-NC-ND License, and all codes are published under the Apache License 2.0.

+All technologies in this repository have been developed by [`AVELab`](http://ave.kaist.ac.kr/) and are being commercialized by `Zeta Mobility`.
+For commercialization inquiries, please contact `Zeta Mobility` (URL and e-mail will be provided).

 # K-Radar Dataset
 This is the documentation for how to use our detection frameworks with K-Radar dataset.